Allergic Conjunctivitis Workup

 Conjunctival scrapings of patients with AKC may demonstrate the presence of eosinophils, although the number is not as significant as that seen in VKC.
 Additionally, free eosinophilic granules, which are seen in VKC, are not seen in AKC.
 Mast cells also may be found within the substantia propria of the conjunctiva in greater numbers.

 There is an increased amount of IgE in the tears of patients with AKC.
-Although AKC is typically recognized as a type I hypersensitivity reaction, evidence has been found that supports some involvement of type IV hypersensitivity reaction, as is the case in VKC.
+Although AKC typically is recognized as a type I hypersensitivity reaction, evidence supports some involvement of type IV hypersensitivity reaction, as is the case in VKC.

 Giant papillary conjunctivitis

 Histologic findings in GPC consist of cellular infiltration of the conjunctiva by a number of cell types.
 Plasma cells, lymphocytes, mast cells, eosinophils, and basophils have been identified within the substantia propria.
 Mast cells also may be found in the epithelium.
-There is also elevated tear levels of immunoglobulin, especially IgE and tryptase also are elevated, as in AKC and VKC.
+Tear levels of immunoglobulin are elevated, especially IgE, and tryptase also is elevated, as in AKC and VKC.